Material Handling FAQ

-These are just a few of the most frequently asked questions we have a come across here at TranPak.
-If you don’t see the answer to your question, please call us at (800) 827-2474 and we'll be glad to help.
+These are just a few of the most popular material handling FAQ we get asked here at TranPak.
+If you don’t see the answer to your question, please contact us and we'll be glad to help.

 This question is a big one and to answer it accurately one must first be sure of the exact purpose of the pallets intended for purchase.
 The reason for this is that pallets are broadly grouped into two categories, Export & Shipping and Reusable.
 Prices vary considerably between these two categories based on the manufacturing process, the materials used and the strength necessary for repeated use (or not).
 Learn more about how much pallets cost.

 Pallet sizes still vary considerably between different countries although much progress has been made in terms of standardization and reusability.
 Of the many different pallet sizes available, the International Organization for Standardization (ISO) has approved six pallet dimension which are now widely used around the globe.
 Learn more about standard pallet dimensions.

 In material handling the word tote is used to describe a wide range of containers.
 For example, plastic agricultural cases, plastic liquid intermediate bulk containers (IBC’s), and plastic bulk bins are all referred to as totes.
 Learn more about what is classified as a tote.

 An intermediate bulk container (or IBC) is a pallet mounted, industrial grade reusable container that is used for storing and transporting bulk liquids and powders.
 Here is a good overview of the different types, uses and benefits of intermediate bulk containers.

 A skid is another term for a single deck pallet, which means it has a top deck but not a bottom deck.
 Examples of skids include nestable plastic pallets, which have top decks for placing goods onto and undersides that are molded so as to be stackable.
 Learn more about skids.